mathlon26/Ribble/desginDocs/README.md

 All uml diagrams are written in PlantUML.

 ## Editing UML
 You are free to use any PlantUML editor you want.
-I recommend installing the plantuml4idea plugin when using IntelIJ
+I recommend installing the plantuml4idea plugin when using IntelIJ.

+For PlantUML syntax go to [this](https://plantuml.com/class-diagram) link.